masyl/cook/doc/roadmap.md

 ## Next up

-- Rename "print" to "write" ?
 - Figure out if set or attr should be used for passing value to rendered template
-- configurable helper for failed tag

 ## Backlog for 0.5
 - [HIGH] Tests for closures, context and frames
-- [MEDIUM] Tests for recursive rendering using partials
 - [MEDIUM] api: ability to control wether errors are : thrown, returned via callback and/or printed out in the output.
 - [MEDIUM] helpers: builtin functions to simplify the use of funex syntax (comparisons, math, string operations, collections, yelders)